tu-delft-library/rdm101-book/_sources/modules/module0.md

 -   Employ the acquired knowledge to design an efficient research data management strategy for your projects according to best practices.

-## Background materials

-Parts of the content of this course are based on: Holmstrand, K.F., den Boer, S.P.A., Vlachos, E.Martínez-Lavanchy, P.M., Hansen, K.K.
-(Eds.)
-(2019).
-Research Data Management (eLearning course). [doi: 10.11581/dtu:00000047](https://www.deic.dk/en/RDMElearn)

-The suggested exercise of this course is based on the ‘Data Flow Kit’ - [https://dataflowtoolkit.dk/](https://dataflowtoolkit.dk/)**
 <!--

 ## Lectures